WeAreSeismica/seismica-sce/README.md

 # docx/odt parsing for Seismica

-These scripts are for converting docx/odt manuscript submissions into latex, specifically a tex file that will work with the Seismica latex production template.
+These scripts are for converting docx/odt manuscript submissions into latex, specifically a tex file that will work with the Seismica latex submission template.
 The scripts are a bit janky and not completely tested, so if anything breaks or doesn't work, it's probably my fault, not yours.

 ## dependencies:
 - python 3.n (preferably 3.8+)